UN mission urges financial isolation of Myanmar's military

-A United Nations fact-finding mission is urging that countries cut off all business with Myanmar's military as part of efforts to hold the army accountable for human rights abuses.
+A United Nations fact-finding mission urged Tuesday that countries cut off all business with Myanmar's military as part of efforts to hold the army accountable for human rights abuses.

-The U.N.
-Human Rights Council said in a statement on Tuesday that there has been no progress toward resolving the crisis over Myanmar's mostly Muslim Rohingya minority, more than 1 million of whom have fled military "clearance operations" in the northwest Rakhine region.
+The independent investigators, working under a mandate from the U.N.
+Human Rights Council, said in a statement that there has been no progress toward resolving the crisis over Myanmar's mostly Muslim Rohingya minority, more than 1 million of whom have fled military "clearance operations" in the northwest Rakhine region.

 "The situation is at a total standstill," said Marzuki Darusman, chairman of the Fact-Finding Mission on Myanmar.

-Myanmar authorities have razed deserted Rohingya villages and those remaining in the country live in displacement camps and in fear of further military reprisals.
+Myanmar authorities have razed deserted Rohingya villages and members of the minority remaining in the country live in displacement camps and in fear of further military reprisals.

 The mission found that the military has committed atrocities against many ethnic groups living within Myanmar.
 It also faulted armed ethnic groups for committing human rights abuses.

-Myanmar denies allegations of human rights violations, saying its security forces have not targeted civilians and have taken action only in response to attacks by Rohingya militants.
+Myanmar denies allegations of human rights violations in Rakhine, saying its security forces have not targeted civilians and have taken action only in response to attacks by Rohingya militants.

 U.N. officials and others have likened the actions to ethnic cleansing, or even genocide.

-Note: This story has been corrected to attribute the Tuesday statement to the Fact-Finding Mission instead of the U.N.
-Human Rights Council.